Visit Lisbon – Tram #28

-- St. George’s Castle – medieval castle built on the highest of the city’s seven hills.
+- St. George’s Castle – medieval Castle of the Moors built on the highest of the city’s seven hills.
 Ride a clanking Tram #28 (Eléctrico 28) up to the terrace at Miradouro de Graca and enjoy the views.
 Then walk the narrow streets and cafes up to the castle.
 Catch a free elevator part way up from Baixa, but be prepared for a steep hike along city streets after that.

 - House of Spikes (Casa dos Bicos) – over 1,000 diamond shaped stones on its exterior.

 - Tile Museum (Museu Nacional do Azulejo) housed in the former Madre de Dues Convent.
 This is the best place to see Lisbon’s obsession with glazed tiles.

 - Museum of Portuguese Decorative Arts

 - Visit a Fado Bar for 19th century Portuguese music